.....or is there something in it?

 Clay is slightly different.
 It is not the parent rock.
 It is a secondary mineral.
 The parent rock has changed.
 In this case I can safely use my unit as millions of years!
 Clay has internal and external surfaces that temporarily hold nutrients as a result of their negative electro-static charge.
 It is a wonderful store of available soil nutrients.

 Last month I attended a lecture at Peter’s gardening club in Leeds.
-It was given by Ken Thompson, formidable debunker and myth buster and that was to be his subject that day.
+It was given by Ken Thompson, formidable debunker and myth buster and myths were to be his subject that day.
 Before the talk a former acquaintance asked me my opinion of this new wonder product that in their previous talk they had been told was about to transform the world of gardening and rejuvenate agricultural yields by correcting an alleged worldwide problem of trace element deficiency.
-I informed him that I had no experience of rock based fertilisers and trotted out my usual explanations in terms of rock stability and periods of time.
+I informed him that I had no experience of rock based fertilisers and trotted out my usual explanations in terms of rock stability over periods of time.

 Perhaps we should ask our visiting speaker about it?
 It always helps to be armed with a question!